CommunityHiQ/TaskTemplate/Frends.Community.Echo/README.md

 # Building

 ---#if (EnableCommunityTask)
-Clone a copy of the repo
+Clone a copy of the repository

 `git clone https://github.com/CommunityHiQ/Frends.Community.Echo.git`
 ---#endif